-- Provide the school with sufficient and up-to-date information about their child's medical needs, including required information about administration of medicines - Be involved in the development and review of their child's healthcare plan - Carry out any action they have agreed to as part of the implementation of the healthcare plan - Submit a completed permission form prior to before bringing medicine into school - Provide the school with the medicine their child requires - Notify the school if their child's medical condition and/or medicine changes or is discontinued, or any changes in the dose or administration method - Ensure they, or another nominated adult, are contactable at all times in case of medical emergencies.
-N.B. we request that there are two or more emergency contact phone numbers for all pupils
+- Provide the school with sufficient and up-to-date information about their child's medical needs, including required information about administration of medicines - Be involved in the development and review of their child's healthcare plan - Carry out any action they have agreed to as part of the implementation of the healthcare plan - Complete a permission form when bringing medicine into school - Provide the school with the medicine their child requires, via the school office - Notify the school, in writing or via email, if their child's medical condition and/or medicine changes or is discontinued, or any changes in the dose or administration method - Ensure they, or another nominated adult, are contactable at all times in case of medical emergencies.
+N.B. we request that there are two or more emergency contact phone numbers for all pupils - Collect any remaining, or no longer required medication, from the school office and sign to confirm collection